 - Winner determination mode.
 Choose among available: None, Victory points, Victory & Defeat, Cooperative.

 - Access level for this setup.
-Select ‘For personal use only’ for the setups which you are not going to publish yet; “Available to all users”, for setups ready to be published; “Creative Commons”, to allow other users to make their own versions on the basis of your setup.
+Select ‘For personal use only’ for the setups which you are not going to publish yet; “Available to all users”, for setups ready to be published.

 Typically a setup goes through several states before it gets published.

 - In Work: The first and the initial state of a setup.
 The setup is not visible to other users and can not be played.
 If you save the setup (without publishing it), the ‘In Work’ state will be kept.